simmel/rabbitmq-auth-backend-kerberos/README.md

 The plugin works both with Heimdal and MIT Kerberos.

 You need to use `CFLAGS` and `LDFLAGS` when running make.
-When using MIT you need to add `-DMIT` too for it to work.

 So e.g: